NBISweden/data-submission-documentation/ENA/8347-Nettle/README.md

 Upload speeds from Dardel to ENA varied by a large factor within and betweeen days, in spite of using the Aspera protocol.
 Transfers were made from the Dardel login node.

-For samples, the checklist ERC000054 (ENA plant sample checklist) was noted to refer to a depricated [link for ontology of plant growth medium](http://purl.obolibrary.org/obo/EO_0007147).
+For samples, the checklist ERC000037 (ENA plant sample checklist) was noted to refer to a depricated [link for ontology of plant growth medium](http://purl.obolibrary.org/obo/EO_0007147).
 After communication, we decided to replace it with [PECO (Plant Experimental Conditions Ontology)](https://www.ebi.ac.uk/ols4/ontologies/peco/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FPECO_0007049?lang=en) as a suitable replacement.

-For some reason, when uplading the sequence files to ENA, using the command line:
+For some reason, when uploading the sequence files to ENA, using the command line:

 ```
 ascp -D -v -k2 --mode=send --file-list=nettle_for_submission.txt --host=webin2.ebi.ac.uk --user=[Webin-XXXXX] /.